Double counting is a problem in computing national income...

 In measuring the National Income, the value of only final goods and services is to be included.
 However, the problem of double counting arises when value of intermediate goods is also included along with the value of final goods.

-Which of the following over estimates the value of national income? ...
+Which of the following is a function of the central bank? ...